RolandoMagico/TortoiseSVN_Build/README.md

 The following packages will be retrieved during execution of the script:
 - NAnt 0.9.2

-The following dependencies are retrieved during exectuion (currently only supported for Tortoise SVN version 1.11.0):
+The following dependencies are retrieved during exectuion:
 - APR
 - APR utils
 - Subversion